chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 When the master instance is running, `squeue --me` will show an R under ST and will also output the hostname of the master node under NODELIST.
 The hostname has the format `sh##-##n##`.
 Copy the hostname for the next step.

 ### Connect to the CryoSPARC GUI
 Now open a separate terminal on your computer.
-In the new terminal execute the following command to enable port forwarding, replacing sh##-##n## with the hostname, and \<SUNetID\> with your SUNetID,
+In the new terminal execute the following command to enable port forwarding, replacing sh##-##n## with the hostname, \<PORTNum\> with the port number selected in Step 1, and \<SUNetID\> with your SUNetID,
 ```
 ssh -NfL <PORTNum>:sh##-##n##:39000 <SUNetID>@sherlock.stanford.edu
 ```